-The Governing Body of Peterhouse intends to award a number of Research Studentships, to be taken up in October.
+The Governing Body of Peterhouse intends to award a number of Graduate Studentships, to be taken up in October.

 To be eligible for a Peterhouse studentship, applicants must be accepted as a graduate student by the University of Cambridge.
 They must therefore submit an application through the University’s Board of Graduate Studies, and they must meet whatever criteria are specified by the University and the department or faculty to which they apply.
-Applicants must also apply for those University and Research Council Studentships (e.g. AHRC, CHESS, CISS) for which they are eligible.
-Otherwise their application will not normally be considered.
+You need to make sure that the Faculty to which you apply also considers you for all University studentships for which you are eligible.
+You can check how this is done by consulting the Graduate Admissions Tutor in the Faculty or on the Faculty’s website.
+You will find useful information on the University’s Graduate Funding page, at https://www.graduate.study.cam.ac.uk/finance/funding.
+Note that your application for a PhD is made to the University and not to Peterhouse.
+You can make your application for Peterhouse Graduate Studentships at the same time as your university application.
 Successful applicants must study at Peterhouse.

 Successful applicants who have grants from other sources will receive some proportion of full funding.
 Students who already have full funding are not eligible to apply for a Peterhouse studentship.